All Episodes

 It's an excellent point.

-That created all kinds of half that we've we've got to really be careful now to do this Keystone thing because the pipeline ruptures they happen all the time.
+Obama is – can you tell me, when was the last pipeline rupture that created all kinds of havoc that we've got to really be careful now to do this Keystone thing because the pipeline ruptures, they happen all the time.

 George, are you there?